flatland-association/flatland-rl/CONTRIBUTING.rst

 Before you submit a merge request, check that it meets these guidelines:

 1. The merge request should include tests.
-2. The could must be formatted (PyCharm)
+2. The code must be formatted (PyCharm)
 3. If the merge request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.